BIO 5101 C655 Zoology

 Correct Answer:

-If a mammal is exposed to extreme cold, which physiological response would most likely occur to maintain homeostasis?
+If a mammal is exposed to a cold environment, which physiological response would most likely occur to help maintain its body temperature?

 -